pwr-Solaar/Solaar/docs/installation.md

 `python3-pyudev`, `python3-psutil`, `python3-xlib`,
 and `python3-yaml` or `python3-pyyaml` packages installed.
 To run the GUI Solaar also requires Gtk3 and its GObject introspection bindings.
-If you are running the system verison of Python the Debian/Ubuntu packages you should have `python3-gi` and `gir1.2-gtk-3.0` installed. in Fedora you need `gtk3` and `python3-gobject`.
+If you are running the system version of Python the Debian/Ubuntu packages you should have `python3-gi` and `gir1.2-gtk-3.0` installed. in Fedora you need `gtk3` and `python3-gobject`.